-In 2015/16 he performed Dvořák Concerto with Orchestre Philharmonique de Liège and Haydn Concerto in C and Tchaikovsky Rococo Variations with the Casco Phil on tour in Belgium.
-The current season includes Saint-Saens Concerto No 1 with the Orchestre National de Belgique and also with the Montenegrin Symphony Orchestra, Dobrinka Tabakova’s Concerto for cello and strings on tour with the Scottish Ensemble, Elgar Concerto and Shostakovich Concerto No 1 with the East Anglian Chamber Orchestra, and Dvořák Concerto with the Brussels Chamber Orchestra.
+Most recent concerto engagements include Dvořák Concerto with Orchestre Philharmonique de Liège and Haydn Concerto in C and Tchaikovsky Rococo Variations with the Casco Phil on tour in Belgium, Saint-Saens Concerto No 1 with the Orchestre National de Belgique and also with the Montenegrin Symphony Orchestra, Dobrinka Tabakova’s Concerto for cello and strings on tour with the Scottish Ensemble, Elgar Concerto and Shostakovich Concerto No 1 with the East Anglian Chamber Orchestra, and Dvořák Concerto with the Brussels Chamber Orchestra.

 He has won more than 25 International prizes and awards, including first prize at the Audi International Competition in 1995 and the International Cello Competition in Douai.
 He has also received awards from the Ian Fleming Charitable Trust for “extremely talented musicians,” Fondation pour la Vocation (1999), Hattori Foundation for Young Musicians and the Fondation SPES (1999), the Martin Musical Scholarship Fund winner in both 2000 and 2001 and The Berlotti Buitoni Fellowship Award in 2004.